Biography

 Research interests and Focus

-Dr Watson's research interests are rooted in a deep committment to healthcare, nursing and education equity, Global Majority representation and the lived experiences of marginalised and racialised groups within healthcare education and practice.
+Dr Watson's research interests are rooted in a deep commitment to knowledge exchange for cultural competence, healthcare, education, equity, Global Majority representation, and the lived experiences of marginalised and racialised groups within healthcare education and practice.
 Her work focuses on:

 Cultural Competence in Healthcare education and practice.